mhutch/TrainJam2016/README.md

 ### Concept

 * Vehicle driving game
-* Terrain with obstacles
-* Pickups that stack up on top of the vehicle and make it more diffcult to drive
+* Pickups that stack up on top of the vehicle but get more and more unvieldy
-* Aim is to reach maximum capacity
+* Aim is to find out what the maximum capacity is

 ## TODO

 ### Plan

+* Terrain map
-* Terrain art
+* Terrain texture
+* Vehicle texture
 * Prettier pickups
-* Prettier vehicle
+* Blocks material - colors?
-* Better obstacles
+* Better lighting
 * Sound
 * Music
-* Title screen
+* Better encouragement messages
-* Credits
+* Splash / credits

 ### Unknown

 * Name
-* Theming
-* Art style
-* Win conditions
-* Obstacle types
-* Scoring?
+* Color scheme